DinnerBuffet/TTSCarcassonne/README.md

 ### tts_events.ttslua

-Contains (almost) all of the TTS entry points for the mod.
-All code begins execution here, with the exception of some code that is run on objects (ie. control panels + a couple other objects).
+Contains all global TTS entry points for the mod.
+All code begins execution here, with the exception of some events that run on objects (ie. control panels + a couple other objects).

 Note that buttons created by this code can provide for additional entry points (which are stored in other files).